spryce/une-llm-coding-challenge/README.md

 `AI response: Your favourite colour is red.`

-User 1's favourite colour is still red, confirming each user has a diferent session and contextual chat history.
+User 1's favourite colour is still red, confirming each user has a different session and contextual chat history.

 ## Project Assumptions